-Word Processor Typewriter You can't save or backup the You can save the document. document.
-You can make the changes > You can't make changes or without retyping the entire correct the mistakes. document. > It is easy to insert a word or > It is difficult to insert a sentence in the middle of a word or sentence in the middle of a document. document.
+Word Processor Typewriter > You can't save or backup the You can save the document. document You can't make changes or You can make the changes without retyping the entire correct the mistakes. document > It is easy to insert a word or It is difficult to insert a sentence in the middle of a word or sentence in the middle of a document. document.
 Multiple copies can be > Multiple copies cannot be created. created.